Eurovision Dance Contest 2008: Rules and participants

 According to the 2007 rules Section 2.2 on the official website, all entrants in the Eurovision Dance Contest 2007 agreed to take part in 2008 when signing up for the first contest.
 However, in June 2008, Switzerland announced their withdrawal from the contest without specifying a reason, while Germany also decided to withdraw from the event later the same month, due to comparatively low ratings for the 2007 contest in the country.

 The running order was announced on 8 August.
-Due to a scheduling clash with the 2010 FIFA World Cup preliminaries, the Spanish broadcaster announced its late withdrawal on 28 August, just days before the contest was scheduled to took place.
+Due to a scheduling clash with the 2010 FIFA World Cup preliminaries, the Spanish broadcaster announced its late withdrawal on 28 August, just days before the contest was scheduled to take place.
 In July, they held a national selection show Quiero Bailar and named singer Rosa López and dancer Nieto as their representatives in the contest.
 According to the draw they were supposed to be 15th couple to perform.

 As the number of dances was reduced, with each couple performing once instead of twice, new countries were allowed to enter the competition, but the only new country to enter the contest was Azerbaijan.